squidfunk/mkdocs-material/docs/blog/posts/mkdocs-2.0.md

 We also encourage you to do your own research, evaluate the implications for your projects, and consider all available options.
 If you've relied on Material for MkDocs professionally, valued our work, and are looking for a clear path forward, we're offering [hands-on support for migration].

 _If you have any questions, feel free to reach out to Kathi at hello@zensical.org._

+## Updates

+- __March 10, 2026__: Access to the `mkdocs` package for the maintainers removed on March 9 [seems to have been restored](https://github.com/orgs/mkdocs-community/discussions/1#discussioncomment-16060966), including the original creator of MkDocs.

+- __March 9, 2026__: One of the previous maintainers [changed ownership of the `mkdocs` package on PyPI](https://github.com/mkdocs/mkdocs/discussions/4089), removing access for all other maintainers, including the original creator of MkDocs.

+- __March 4, 2026__: We added a paragraph explaining that prior attempts on resolving the situation were unsuccessful and why we decided to find a new path for our community.

+- __March 3, 2026__: We added a paragraph on the new contribution model that MkDocs 2.0 is adopting, and the implications for users and contributors from our perspective.

+- __February 27, 2026__: We added a note on the `NO_MKDOCS_2_WARNING` environment variable to disable the MkDocs 2.0 incompatibility warning in Material for MkDocs.

+- __February 19, 2026__: The published MkDocs 2.0 roadmap was deleted.
+The link now points to an issue comment that contains a screenshot of the last available version of the roadmap.

   [compatibility section]: https://zensical.org/compatibility/features/
   [hands-on support for migration]: https://zensical.org/spark/